jrpool/jsonresume-theme-a11y/README.md

 - Prefix of a string
 - Metafact (fact revealed to a parser or conditionally displayed)

 Under various conditions, a string may be rendered as one or another of these introducers.
-When they are rendered as metafacts, they appear as hover-triggered tooltips, and they are also accessible to assistive technologies.
+When it is rendered as a metafact, it appears as a hover-triggered tooltip and is accessible to assistive technologies.

 #### Examples